-- June 18th 2019 the boards in the banks announced starting negotiations with the intention to merge the banks - February 24th 2020 the boards in the banks approved agreement to merge the banks

-'th the boards announced putting the process on hold due to uncertainty because of the
+- June 18th 2019 the boards in the banks announced starting negotiations with the intention to merge the banks - February 24th 2020 the boards in the banks approved agreement to merge the banks on hold due to uncertainty because of the

-- ng the 11 banks that have given fits agreements with Eika ind ends December 31st 2021 - Stadsbygd Spareb 'to Ørland Sparebank with Ørlanc he continuing bank - Ola Setsaas, CEO in Stadsbygu proposed as CEO in the merged ba CEO in Ørland Sparebank, is proposed board in the merged bank - Total assets, including transferred to Eika Boligkreditt, of NOK 8.7 billion - Rationales for considering to merge are to improve competitiveness in local markets, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities
+- Box.
+Ing the 11 banks that have given notice its agreements with Eika Gruppen.
+Ind ends December 31st 2021 - Stadsbygd Sparebank with Ørland bank to Ørland he continuing - ola Setsaas, CEO in Stadsbygu proposed as CEO in the merged bu CEO in Ørland Sparebank, is proposed board in the merged bank - Total assets, including transferred to Eika Boligkreditt, of NOK 8.7 billion - Rationales for considering to merge are to improve competitiveness in local markets, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities